The Army ROTC program was established at the University of Guam on 19 October 1979.

 In 2002 the University of Guam was the Department of the Army’s top U.S. Army ROTC program, beating 270 other schools in the nation.

-Currently, there are over 370 Triton Warriors finding success in every branch of the U.S. Army Officer Corps and 150 cadets proudly enrolled and learning to lead in the University of Guam’s Army ROTC - The Triton Warrior Battalion.
+As of 2022, there are more than 400 Triton Warriors finding success in every branch of the U.S. Army Officer Corps and 110 cadets proudly enrolled and learning to lead in the University of Guam’s Army ROTC - The Triton Warrior Battalion.

 "TRITON WARRIORS LEAD THE WAY!"